codemagic-ci-cd/codemagic-docs/content/testing/aws.md

 weight: 5
 ---

-You can run Flutter integration tests on physical Android and iOS devices on [AWS Device Farm](https://aws.amazon.com/device-farm/) thanks to our integration with [Sylph](https://github.com/mmcc007/sylph).
+You can run Flutter integration tests on physical Android and iOS devices on [AWS Device Farm](https://aws.amazon.com/device-farm/) thanks to the integration with [Sylph](https://github.com/mmcc007/sylph).

 {{% notebox %}}
 Using AWS Device Farm requires having an AWS account.
 You are billed separately by AWS for device usage.
 See the AWS Device Farm [pricing page](https://aws.amazon.com/device-farm/pricing/) for more information.